Protocol Setup#

 Advantages:

-Maximum reliability: the robot always picks the best recognized parts first
+Maximum reliability: robot always picks the best identified parts

 Independent of physical position